On this post some of my favorite places on Tahoe’s West Shore in Summertime!

 Fire Sign Cafe has outstanding breakfast and also lunch on an expansive lawn that has distancing while you eat under the pines.
 You can get food to go at their window here too.

 Chamber’s Landing is an iconic Tahoe institution.
 Situated on a beautiful beach, the bar here was the first boat house built on Tahoe in 1865.
 The beach is used by the many who have vacation homes in the adjoining development.
-There is now a grill to have the most delicious (best of our trip) outside dinner- socially distanced, with a fantastic lake view.
+There is now a grill to haveoutside dinner- socially distanced, with a fantastic lake view.
 Many people like to come before dinner and take photos with boat house and sunset in the background.
-Save this for your last night and you won’t regret it!

-Next to our rental was the SWA Watersports which rents speedboats, jet skis, paddle boards, private charters, fishing boats and lessons.
-They have a great protocols during cover- everyone wearing masks, sanitizing and keeping groups separate.
+On the West Shore is SWA Watersports which rents speedboats, jet skis, paddle boards, private charters, fishing boats and lessons.
 We felt good about renting there and recommend doing this or chartering a boat if you don’t want to drive one yourself while you stay in Tahoe!
 There is no better way to see or experience the lake!

 My Apolis market bag was perfect for this car trip and boating!

 West Shore Sports Carries bikes and SUP or stand up paddle boards to rent right in Homewood, also with locations in Sunnyside and Sugar Pine Point.
 They are open every day weather permitting.